Amazon founder Jeff Bezos to step down as CEO

-Amazon founder Jeff Bezos will give up his title as CEO of Seattle-based commerce giant by the end of 2021, the company announced Tuesday in a news release reporting fourth-quarter earnings results.
+Amazon founder Jeff Bezos will give up his title as CEO of the Seattle-based commerce giant by the end of 2021, the company announced Tuesday in a news release reporting fourth-quarter earnings results.

 Bezos, 57, will transition to the role of executive chair.
 He will be replaced as CEO by Amazon Web Services director Andy Jassy.